Free Tools and Local SEO Tactics for Brick-and-Mortar Success

 Google Business Profile Manager

 If you haven’t already, you need to set up a Google Business Profile (GBP) account.
 Fill out all the pertinent information.
 If you’re new, your location will have to be verified.
-Google will send you a postcard, by postal mail to your location, with a PIN.
-When you get the card, go to your account and find where it is “Verify” and enter the PIN.
+There are various ways to get verified.

-Posting regularly to your Google Business Profile will help with your SEO.
+Posting regularly to your GBP will help with your SEO.
 What you post will show up next to the Google search engine results page (SERP) when someone googles the name of your business.
+This is a very underused, yet highly effective tactic!

 Instagram Business

-Instagram has a business account option for local businesses — the ability to add the location.
+Instagram has a business account option for local businesses, which gives you the ability to add your location.
 This makes it very easy to market your local business.

-If you already have a regular Instagram account or are setting one up, tap on the 3 lines in the top right of your profile then select Settings at the bottom.
-Tap on “Business account”.
-From there you can add your physical address, hours, phone, etc. When someone takes a picture or video at your place of business, they can tag the location.
+If you already have a regular Instagram account or are setting one up, make sure you set it up as a “Business account” and connect it to your Facebook Page.
+Add your physical address, hours, phone, etc. When someone takes a picture or video at your place of business, they can tag the location.
 Moreover, it tags your profile at the same time.

-Remember, links Do Not work on Instagram posts!
+But remember, links Do Not work on Instagram posts!
 Adding a link to the post actually hinders your reach.
 The only link should be the one in your profile.
 Users know to look there.
+On the other hand, you can add links to STORIES as a sticker.
+Remember, stories only stay up for 24 hours.

 This article gives more tips on Local Instagram Marketing.